Network Packet Forensic using Wireshark

 IP Header (Network Layer)

-IP header in Wireshark has described the network layer information which is also known as the backbone of the OSI model as it holds Internet Protocol version 4’s complete details.
-Network layer divides data frame into packets and defines its routing path through some hardware devices such as routers, bridges, and switches.
-These packets are identified through their logical address i.e. source or destination network IP address.
+Wireshark describes the IP header that holds the network layer information, known as the backbone of the OSI model.
+It contains complete details of Internet Protocol version 4.
+The network layer divides the data frame into packets and defines their routing path through hardware devices such as routers, bridges, and switches.
+The network identifies these packets through their logical address, i.e., the source or destination network IP address.

-In the image of Wireshark, I have highlighted six most important values which contain vital information of a data packet and this information always flows in the same way as they are encapsulated in the same pattern for each IP header.
+In the image of Wireshark, I highlighted six most important values that contain vital information of a data packet.
+This information always flows in the same way as it encapsulates in the same pattern for each IP header.

-Now here, 45 represent IP header length where “4” indicates IP version 4 and “5” is header length of 5 bits. while 40 is time to live (TTL) of packet and 06 is hex value for TCP protocol which means these values changes if anything changes i.e. TTL, Ipv4 and Protocol.
+Now here, 45 represent IP header length where “4” indicates IP version 4 and “5” is header length of 5 bits.
+While 40 is time to live (TTL) of packet and 06 is hex value for TCP protocol.
+This means these values changes if anything changes i.e. TTL, Ipv4 and Protocol.

 Therefore, you can take help of given below table for examining TTL value for the different operating system.